EricServices-Repo/email/README.md

-# EricServices-Email-Server
+# EricServices-Mail-Server

-Script to automatically install dovecot, postfix and postfixadmin for email server
+Script to automatically install dovecot, postfix, postfixadmin, and roundcube for mail server

 # Dependencies
 - Rocky Linux, Redhat, Fedora, or CentOS